-All our journals are peer reviewed single-blind, under the guidance of our independent editorial boards.
+All our journals are peer reviewed single-anonymous, under the guidance of our independent editorial boards.
 MSP and our editors champion freedom of expression and aim to maintain the integrity of the academic record.
-Our highly qualified editorial boards ensure the accuracy, completeness and originality of every published article, and strive for a fair and efficient decision process.
-Our editors are accountable for everything published in their journals, and aim to constantly improve them.
+Our highly qualified editorial boards aim to ensure the accuracy, completeness and originality of every published article, and strive for a fair and efficient decision process.
+Our editors are ultimately accountable for all publication decisions in their journals, and aim to constantly improve them.

-We condemn plagiarism, and believe that an author is entitled to receive credit for their own intellectual creation.
+We condemn plagiarism, and believe that authors are entitled to receive credit for their own intellectual creation.

-Extensive copying from one’s own works, though it does not constitute plagiarism, is similarly discouraged except to the extent necessary to help the reader.
+Extensive copying from one’s own works is similarly discouraged, except to the extent necessary to help the reader.
 Publishing the same material in multiple venues is not good for the academic community.

 For all other issues, we will consult the COPE core practices.